aurelia/aurelia/docs/user-docs/router-lite/configuring-routes.md

 ## Specifying component

 Before finishing the section on the route configuration, we need to discuss one last topic for completeness, and that is how many different ways you can configure the `component`.
-Throughout various examples we have seen that components are configured by importing and using those in the routing configuration.
+Throughout various examples so far we have seen that components are configured by importing and using those in the routing configuration.
 However, there are many other ways in which the components can be configured.
 This section discusses those.